Kttra/WebbrowserCplus/README.md

 # Webbrowser C++
 A webbrowser program made in C++.
 Created by Kttra.
 This program has a very specific use case, so I do not expect much people to have a need for it.
+This program uses the old webbrowser which utilizes internet explorer, so it is really outdated.

 **Main Takeaway**
 --------------